 When to Sign a Prenuptial Agreement

-A prenuptial agreement should be signed in advance of the wedding date, so both parties have more than enough opportunity to give careful consideration to, and fully understand and appreciate the rights and obligations created by the prenuptial agreement.
+A prenuptial agreement should be signed far enough in advance of the wedding date for both parties to have ample opportunity to give careful consideration to, and fully understand and appreciate the rights and obligations created by the prenuptial agreement.